If you can’t join them, beat them.

 Question #4: How big is your business?

 Slack has proven popular with early adopters like individual freelancers and decentralized organizations staffed with remote workers.
-However, the more robust file storage and conference call limits that come with Teams gives Microsoft the edge for businesses that staff 10 or more workers.
+However, the more robust file storage and conference call limits that come with Teams gives Microsoft the edge for businesses that staff ten or more workers.

-Question #5: How important is interface customization?
+Question #5: How necessary is interface customization?